Teaching English with Auxiliares

-As we move forward, I’d love to get into the details of the application process, any preparations you can do beforehand, etc. But let’s be honest, before you can decide if this is the right option for you, you’re probably going to want to know a bit about the advantages and disadvantages!
+As we move forward, I’d love to get into the details of the application process, any preparations you can do beforehand, how to thrive as an auxiliar, etc. But let’s be honest, before you can decide if this is the right option for you, you’re probably going to want to know a bit about the advantages and disadvantages!
 Here are the basics to consider about Auxiliares before you apply:

 What is it?

 The Auxiliares de conversación y cultura program is an initiative run by the Spanish government’s Ministry of Education, Culture and Sport.
 It is aimed at fortifying bilingual education in the public schools and therefore brings in teaching assistants from English-speaking countries (as well as French-speaking ones).
 There is no fee for applying or participating in Auxiliares and it’s treated like a scholarship so you get a student visa and a 'stipend' every month.
 Stipends vary a bit depending on the region, but basically come down to 700€ /month for working just 12hr/wk in a public elementary or high school or state-run language school.
 The commitment is generally a full academic year (October-May/June).

 - There are very few requirements to apply.
 You simply have to be from an English-speaking country and have a higher education degree of some sort (BA, BS, or Associates) by the start of the academic year you are applying for.
 You do not need to have a TEFL or equivalent English-teaching certification.
 Proof of ‘communication skills’ in Spanish is merely ‘advisable.’